minininja/flow/README.md

     .execute(new FlowContext());
 ```

-Alternatively yaml can be provided and used along with a factory.
-In the sample yaml
+Alternatively a YAML file can be provided and used along with a factory.
+The YAML defines
-we declare the classes that can be used to create flows and then a sample flow using
-a composite task.
+two things, the claases to be use for Flows, Deciders and Tasks, and the flows themselves.
+YAML files may import any number of additiona YAML files.
+An example is shown below using
+the default base YAML file as an import.

+The factory supports declarative definition of flows using the definitions and supports

+* Creation of singular and composite deciders and tasks.
+* Injection of child Flows as tasks within parent flows, although not by name currently.

 ```
+imports:
+  - flowFactoryDefaults

 class:
-    flow:
-        simple: org.dorkmaster.flow.impl.flow.SimpleFlow
   decider:
     true: org.dorkmaster.flow.test.util.TrueDecider
+    false: org.dorkmaster.flow.test.util.FalseDecider
   task:
-        compositeTask: org.dorkmaster.flow.impl.task.CompositeTask
     marker: org.dorkmaster.flow.test.util.MarkerTask

-flow:
-    compositeTask:
+    marker2: org.dorkmaster.flow.test.util.MarkerTask2

+flows:
+  trivial:
     flow: simple
     decider: true
+    task: marker

+  compositeDecider:
+    flow: simple
+    decider:
+      composite: not
+      children:
+        - decider: true
+    task: marker

+  compositeTaskWithChildFlow:
+    flow: simple
+    decider: true
     task:
-            compositeTask:
       composite: compositeTask
       children:
+        - flow: simple
+          decider: false
+          task: marker2
         - task: marker

 ```

 Constructing the flow defined in the sample is simple:

 ```
-Flow flow = factory.constructFlow("trivial");
+Flow flow = new Factory()
+    .load("testFactory")
+    .constructFlow("compositeTaskWithChildFlow");
 ```